orayew2002/json-bench/README.md

 # 📊 Go JSON Benchmarking

-This repository benchmarks various Go JSON libraries to evaluate their `Marshal` and `Unmarshal` performance on Apple M2 (ARM64) architecture.
+This repository benchmarks various Go JSON libraries to evaluate their `Marshal` and `Unmarshal` performance

 ---